-Supervision whilst making these recipes will of course depend on the age of your child.
-The usual safety precautions apply, hot ovens, sharp knives etc.
+Supervision whilst making these recipes will, of course, depend on your child’s age.
+The usual safety precautions apply hot ovens, sharp knives etc.

 Did someone say shortbread?!
 Yum.
-The cook time on this shortbread recipe is only 10 minutes, so no lengthy waiting times by the oven!
+The cook time on this shortbread recipe is only 10 minutes, so no long waiting times by the oven!
 Kids will love rolling the dough out and piercing holes in the top with a fork.
-This recipe only uses 3 ingredients, which you will more than likely have in your kitchen cupboard!
+This recipe only uses 3 ingredients, which you will likely have in your kitchen cupboard!

-Apple crumble is a quick and easy to make pudding.
+Apple crumble is a quick and easy-to-make pudding.
 This British classic requires apples, flour, butter and sugar.
 You can add a little cinnamon to give it an extra special twist if you feel so inclined.
-You can substitute the apple with other fruits you have to hand such as rhubarb and mixed berries.
-Making apple crumble will teach children the skill of peeling and chopping fruits.
+You can substitute the apple with other fruits you have to hand, such as rhubarb and mixed berries.
+Making apple crumbles will teach children the skill of peeling and chopping fruits.

 4. Banana Bread

 Mmm, scones!
 They are seriously so quick to make.
 We love scoffing our scones with strawberry jam, but you can add other flavours – and why not a little cream too?!
-This is a basic scone recipe, you can add in some raisins or cheese to create some variations.
+This is a basic scone recipe; add some raisins or cheese to create variations.

-Ok so Millionaire Shortbread is a little more labour intensive than the others on this list – but it’s oh so worth it.
+Ok, Millionaire Shortbread is a little more labour intensive than the others on this list – but it’s worth it.
 A very indulgent treat that tastes amazing…